ebalkanski/symfony4-php-nginx-mysql-elk/README.md

     - Docker Compose - https://docs.docker.com/compose/install/
 - You must add the proper virtual host record to your /etc/hosts file, i.e.
     - 127.0.0.1	symfony4.local
-    - In case you want a different name, you must specify it in ./devops/nginx/conf.d/server.conf
+    - In case you want a different name, you must specify it in ./devops/nginx/dev/config/server.conf
-- You must be able to execute Makefiles via 'make' command.
-Otherwise you must take a look at ./Makefile and execute the commands by hand.
-You may try to install make via `sudo apt-get install make` if you don't have it.

 ### Configuration
 - Configuration is in .env file and there you can tweak some Docker params, database setup and symfony stuff.